nautobot/helm-charts/charts/nautobot/README.md

     # certCAFilename: "ca.crt"
 ```

 This will autogenerate certificates for use with Redis.
 Unfortunately, this CA will not be trusted by Nautobot.
-In order to trust these certificates in Nautobot a [custom `nautobot_config.py`](#custom-nautobot_configpy) must be created and the following values set in `nautobot_config.py`:
+In order to trust these certificates in Nautobot, a [custom `nautobot_config.py`](#custom-nautobot_configpy) must be created and the following values set in `nautobot_config.py`:

 ```python
 import ssl